Who we are

 Generally speaking, conflicts of interest should be avoided.
 Veterinarians signing certificates should not allow commercial, financial or other pressures to compromise their impartiality.

-In the context of Trade Control and Expert System (TRACES) Intra Trade Animal Health Certificates (ITAHCs), veterinarians should not certify where they own or part own either a business producing a commodity for export or the commodity to be exported, or are a salaried employee of the business.
-Veterinarians should contact APHA for further advice on conflicts in this context.
+In relation to OVs certifying commodities for export, particular regard should be given as to whether there is a conflict of interest where they own or part own either a business producing a commodity which they are authorised to certify for export or the commodity to be exported, or are a salaried employee of the business.

-Veterinarians should consider the potential conflict of interest and make their own decision on whether a conflict exists.
-They may also wish to seek advice from the RCVS or the Competent Authority.
+Veterinarians may also wish to seek advice from the RCVS or the Competent Authority.
 Veterinarians should make a record of any potential conflict of interest and the advice received.

 A veterinarian should only sign certificates that are written in a language they understand.